 If coming through Epcot, the Boardwalk is right outside of Epcot at the back, accessible on the walkway between the UK and France.
 This is officially called the International Gateway entrance.
 This is our Epcot entrance of choice for several reasons: smaller security lines, fewer people, and it gets us close to France for early morning breakfast plans.

 Last year the Boardwalk was a great way for us to get away from the crazy Epcot Food and Wine crowds and see some fun street shows.
 But now we visit the boardwalk every time we go to Disney because it’s one of our favorite places.
-Check out our top 7 Things to do on the Disney Boardwalk.
+Check out our Top 10 Things to Do at the Disney BoardWalk for more ideas.
 Once you arrive you’ll notice there are a few places you simply must visit!

 Disney Boardwalk Restaurants